 - When a wooden door is finished properly and maintained well, they will last a lifetime.

-- Hands down one of the most attractive types of doors manufactured today, the style and finishing of your wooden door are guaranteed to attract admiration and add curb appeal to your neighbourhood.
+- Hands down one of the most attractive types of doors manufactured today, the style and finishing of your wooden door are guaranteed to attract admiration and add curb appeal to your neighborhood.

 - Wooden doors offer the highest level of security.